hildot/fitness-project/README.md

 # fitness-project
- Fun solo project using my Garmin data from 12/2016-11/2020
+ Fun solo project using my Garmin data from 12/2016-11/2020.
+By Hilary Dotson.